 You can improve your listening skills by watching TV shows.
 Besides, expanding your vocabulary can give you a deeper understanding of Japan’s culture, history, and customs.

 At this point, I’m sure you’re convinced to take up this fun challenge.
-With these 21 TV shows, something as sincere as learning Japanese became more fun and more effortless!
+With these 21 TV shows, something as sincere as learning Japanese became more fun and effortless!

 These are just a few TV shows to learn Japanese.
 The above can be a good starting point for improving your language skills and enjoying yourself simultaneously.